mato/docker-unikernel-runner/README.md

 If you do not pass a `/dev/kvm` into the container, the unikernel will be run using software emulation only.

+`CAP_NET_ADMIN` and access to `/dev/net/tun` are required for unikernel-runner to be able to wire L2 network connectivity from Docker to the unikernel guest.
+For additional security, unikernel-runner invokes the included QEMU binary as a _non root_ user.

 ## Developing unikernel-runner

 The build process for unikernel-runner is containerized.
 However, due to the